 Funnily enough, it’s probably best enjoyed through contemporary eyes as those watching may be so desperate for a hint of Jason Voorhees, who overshadows the entire series, that they’re caught unaware when the true murderer is revealed.

-Tucker and Dale vs Evil (2010)
+8. Tucker and Dale vs Evil (2010)

-Child’s Play (1988)
+7. Child’s Play (1988)

 As someone who’s terrified of possessed dolls, I avoided Child’s Play like the plague growing up, which was a mistake on my part.
 Because, like the Hellraiser movies, the Child’s Play films, initially at least, aren’t as self-serious and scary as I presumed they’d be.

-It’s quite creepy in places, but, aptly considering the title, there’s a childish energy to the film courtesy of director Tom Holland (not the one from the Spider-Man movies) that means it’s more exciting than out and out scary.
+It’s quite creepy in places, but, aptly considering the title, there’s a childish energy to the film courtesy of director Tom Holland (not the one from the Spider-Man movies) which means it’s more exciting than out and out scary.
 Also, it takes a certain level of skill to convince an audience that the diminutive doll Chucky is a threat to anyone, so points for that Holland.

-Scream (1996)
+6. Scream (1996)

 Wes Craven dabbled with self-parody in New Nightmare, but with Scream, he took meta-commentary to the next level.
-Smart, scary, and shockingly violent Scream is a modern-day masterpiece that skewers (quite literally) the tropes and cliches that had come to define the genre.
+Smart, scary, and shockingly violent, Scream is a modern-day masterpiece that skewers (quite literally) the tropes and cliches that had come to define the genre.

-Opera (1987)
+5. Opera (1987)

-Choosing just one Dario Argento film for this list was hard, but outside of Suspiria this is probably his best movie, or at least it’s our favourite.
 As you’d probably guess from the title, Opera’s more theatrical than a version of The Magic Flute directed by Baz Lurhman, but it never crosses the line into outright campiness.
 Instead, Argento elegantly knits murder and mystery together, splattering bright red blood all over the walls as his needles click.

-A Nightmare on Elm Street (1984)
+4. A Nightmare on Elm Street (1984)

 Scream may be clever, but it’s nowhere near as scary as A Nightmare on Elm Street.
 The series fell into the pit of self-parody after Craven left, which diminished the series in the eyes of some but the first Nightmare is genuinely brilliant.
+The story is tight and imaginative, the kills creative, and the cast likable.

-While Freddy’s probably best remembered as a wise-cracking ghoul like the Cryptkeeper in this film, he’s an out-and-out monster who only seems to find joy in killing.
-The character’s arguably part of a great slasher triumvirate, which also includes Michael Myers and Jason Vohoores.
+Ultimately, though, A Nightmare on Elm Street succeeds because of the killer at its center: Freddy Krueger.
+While Freddy’s probably best remembered as a wise-cracking ghoul like the Cryptkeeper, in this film he’s an out-and-out monster who only seems to find joy in killing.
+The character’s arguably part of a great slasher triumvirate, which also includes Michael Myers and Jason Voorhees.

-Psycho (1960)
+3. Psycho (1960)

-The Texas Chain Saw Massacre (1974)
+2. The Texas Chain Saw Massacre (1974)

 Speaking of transgressive films, The Texas Chain Saw Massacre, in all its bone-chilling glory, may be the best horror movie ever made.
 Like Psycho, it helped to lay the bones of the nascent slasher genre, so while some may baulk at its inclusion on this list, we weren’t going to ignore it.

 Few films have made my blood run cold like Chain Saw; it’s truly horrifying, and director Tobe Hooper knew it.
 That’s why there’s so little gore compared to other movies on this list.
-The film doesn’t need to cover you in viscera to frighten you; the simple bonk of a hammer is all it needs to turn your legs jelly.
-Stephen King put it better than anyone could when he described it as having “the authentic quality of nightmare”.
+The film doesn’t need to cover you in viscera to frighten you; the simple bonk of a hammer is all it needs to turn your legs to jelly.

-Halloween (1978)
+1. Halloween (1978)

 While there were arguably slashers before John Carpenter’s Halloween, it was this murderous masterpiece that figured out the perfect balance of ingredients needed to catapult the genre into the mainstream.

-Also known as the shape, Michael is deliberately nondescript.
+Also known as The Shape, Michael is deliberately nondescript.
 With his featureless mask and unassuming frame, Michael and the malice that courses through his veins could be anyone; he could be anywhere, even in your home right now.
-Later Halloween movies try to explain Michael, missing the point Carpenter was making.
-Evil isn’t special, it’s everywhere, and that’s a pretty horrifying thought to end this list on.